 The ChildSafe School

 School is a child's workplace, where they spend up to eight hours a day, five days a week, during critical periods of their physiological development.
-Avoiding or reducing chronic, low-level environmental exposures in schools can have a significant positive impact on their health.
+Protecting everyone from COVID is essential, but avoiding or reducing other common low-level environmental exposures in schools such as toxic cleaning products, turf pesticides, diesel exhaust, LED lighting, wireless radiation and synthetic turf fields can have a significant positive impact on everyone's health.

-The ChildSafe School is based on emerging science linking certain types of exposures to negative health outcomes.
-We seek to provide facilities directors, administrators, teachers and staff with a step-by-step framework to help make their schools as environmentally safe as they can be.
+The ChildSafe School is based on emerging, documented science linking chronic exposure to environmental exposures like these with negative health outcomes.
+The goal of this program is to provide facilities directors, administrators, teachers, staff and parents with a step-by-step framework to help make their schools as environmentally safe as they can be.

 Diesel exhaust from idling school buses and other vehicles create an unnecessary risk for students, teachers and staff.
 Learn how you can help reduce this exposure.

-Turf Pesticides used to maintain school playing fields have been associated with an increased risk of serious illnesses.
+Turf Pesticides used to maintain school playing fields have been associated with serious illnesses.
 Natural turf management is the solution.

-Cleaning products made from petroleum often contain chemicals that can negatively impact children's health.
+Cleaning products made from petroleum can contain chemicals that negatively impact children's health.
 Green cleaning programs can reduce this risk.

 WIFI in schools is growing in popularity, but questions remain about the long-term impact of exposure to microwave radiation.
 Learn more about this issue.